-India shows image of Mars craters
+India releases blurry image of giant Mars craters

 New Delhi — India’s space agency released a blurry image of Mars pockmarked with giant craters, taken by the nation’s first interplanetary spacecraft after it began orbiting the red planet.

 The image released Thursday was taken while the Martian Orbiter Mission, or MOM, was about 4,536 miles from the planet’s surface, according to the Indian Space and Research Organisation.
 It took at least 12 minutes for the digital data to reach Earth.

 Space agency scientists released the image after first bringing it to New Delhi to show to Prime Miniser Narendra Modi, who had spent Wednesday morning witnessing the satellite’s last maneuvers into orbit from the space agency’s Mars command center in the southern city of Bangalore.